 Solution: Think about how you can sell learning to managers – what’s in it for them?
 How will their team benefit from taking part in learning and how will this impact performance in the long run?
 Gather data to support your case and present it in a concise way to managers in face-to-face meetings.
 We often talk about motivation and reward in the context of learners – whether they’re getting the right recognition and feedback for taking part – but it can be applied to manager involvement too.
 Ask yourself what would motivate them and make sure they get the credit that’s due when their teams perform well.

+Learners aren’t sure what’s in it for them.
+They’re apathetic or, at worst, totally disengaged with learning as a result, unwilling to take part.
 Where your messages around learning come from is key.
 A top-down approach from senior figures can be a big turn off; course completion rates following this approach can be as low as 2-3%.

 Solution: Reconsider how you’re positioning learning to your workforce.
 Are you ‘selling the sizzle’ – the benefits that learning can bring to performance?
 Or is it a one-size-fits-all approach that’s too focussed on ‘telling’ (describing the ‘what’ rather than the ‘why’)?
 Segment your learners depending on their engagement levels and tailor your messaging to each group.
-You can use success stories from peers to inspire others with compelling examples of how individual performance has been improved thanks to learning
+You can use success stories from peers to inspire others with compelling examples of how individual performance has been improved thanks to learning.

 Solution: Analyse how employees at different levels and in different departments are accessing content to understand where the barriers might be.
 You could even include learners in the learning design to be sure your solution aligns.
 Then make sure you adapt your platform, making all content accessible remotely and optimising it for mobile – key for remote workers who may rarely use a desktop.
 The overarching structure should be logical and well organised, so that employees know where to go once they get there.
 This is all about treating the learner as a consumer, placing them at the heart of learning to give them a seamless experience.